matt-ramotar/forester/README.md

   whenever significant code changes are made.
 - **Collaboration.** Promote a culture of shared responsibility for keeping architecture diagrams current among your engineering team.
+- **Manageable and meaningful.** Diagrams must be adaptable and context-aware.
+It must be possible to omit details, scope in on specific areas, and visualize relationships among certain components.

 ## Concepts